-Guideline for defining the Scope of Services and for determining the Professional Fees for Persons Registered in terms of the Engineering Profession Act, 2000, (Act No.46 of 2000)
+Guideline for Services and Processes for Estimating

+Fees for Persons Registered in terms of the

+Engineering Profession Act, 2000,

+(Act No.46 of 2000)

-The Engineering Council of South Africa, under Section 34(2) of the Engineering Profession Act, 2000 (Act No. 46 of 2000), provides this guideline for defining the services to be provided on projects and for determining the professional fees for these services that could be used in negotiations between Clients and Engineering Service Providers.
+The Engineering Council of South Africa has, under Section 34(2) of the Engineering Profession Act, 2000 (Act No. 46 of 2000) provides this guideline for determining the services to be provided on projects and to facilitate estimations of appropriate fees that could be used in negotiations between Clients and the Engineering Service Providers.